acquia/fifo2kinesis/README.md

 ### Publishing Logs From Syslog NG

-**Disclaimer**: [fluentd](http://www.fluentd.org/) is probably a better option for sending logs to Kinesis.
+**Disclaimer**: You should take a look at [fluentd](http://www.fluentd.org/).
+You won't find an argument in this README as to why you should choose one over the other.
+I want to make sure you have all the options in front of you so that you can make the best decision for your specific use case.

 Syslog NG provides the capability to use a named pipe as a destination.
-Use this app to read log messages from the FIFO and publish them to a Kenisis stream.
+Use fifo2kinesis to read log messages from the FIFO and publish them Kenisis.

 On Ubuntu 14.04, create a file named `/etc/syslog-ng/conf.d/01-kinesis.conf` with the following configration: